-"GHG Emissions Facility Fee Adjustment Amount" means, with respect to any fiscal year, (i) positive 0.5 bps if the GHG Emissions Reduction for such fiscal year as set forth in the applicable KPI Metrics Report is less than the GHG Emissions Reduction Threshold for such fiscal year, (ii) 0.0 bps if the GHG Emissions Reduction for such fiscal year as set forth in the applicable KPI Metrics Report is greater than or equal to the GHG Emissions Reduction Threshold for such fiscal year but less than the GHG Emissions Reduction Target for such fiscal year, or (iii) negative 0.5 bps if the GHG Emissions Reduction for such fiscal year as set forth in the applicable KPI Metrics Report is greater than or equal to the GHG Emissions Reduction Target for such fiscal year.
+"GHG Emissions Facility Fee Adjustment Amount" means, with respect to any fiscal year, (i) positive 0.5 bps if the GHG Emissions Reduction for such fiscal year as set forth in the applicable KPI Metrics Report is less than the GHG Emissions Reduction Threshold for such fiscal year, (ii) 0.0 bps if the GHG Emissions Reduction for such fiscal year as set forth in the applicable KPI Metrics Report is greater than or equal to the GHG Emissions Reduction Threshold for such fiscal year or (iii) negative 0.5 bps if the GHG Emissions Reduction for such fiscal year as set forth in the applicable KPI Metrics Report is greater than or equal to the GHG Emissions Reduction Target for such fiscal year as set forth in the applicable KPI Metrics Report is greater than or equal to the GHG Emissions Reduction Target for such fiscal year.

-"GHG Emissions Margin Adjustment Amount" means, with respect to any fiscal year, (i) positive 2.0 bps if the GHG Emissions Reduction for such fiscal year as set forth in the applicable KPI Metrics Report is less than the GHG Emissions Reduction Threshold for such fiscal year, (ii) 0.0 bps if the GHG Emissions Reduction for such fiscal year as set forth in the applicable KPI Metrics Report is greater than or equal to the GHG Emissions Reduction Threshold for such fiscal year but less than the GHG Emissions Reduction Target for such fiscal year or (iii) negative 2.0 bps if the GHG Emissions Reduction for such fiscal year as set forth in the applicable KPI Metrics Report is greater than or equal to the GHG Emissions Reduction Target for such fiscal year.
+"GHG Emissions Margin Adjustment Amount" means, with respect to any fiscal year, (i) positive 2.0 bps if the GHG Emissions Reduction for such fiscal year as set forth in the applicable KPI Metrics Report is less than the GHG Emissions Reduction Threshold for such fiscal year, (ii) 0.0 bps if the GHG Emissions Reduction for such fiscal year as set forth in the applicable KPI Metrics Report is greater than or equal to the GHG Emissions Reduction Threshold for such fiscal year or (iii) negative 2.0 bps if the GHG Emissions Reduction for such fiscal year as set forth in the applicable KPI Metrics Report is greater than or equal to the GHG Emissions Reduction Threshold for such fiscal year or (iii) negative 2.0 bps if the GHG Emissions Reduction for such fiscal year as set forth in the applicable KPI Metrics Report is greater than or equal to the GHG Emissions Reduction Target for such fiscal year or (iii) negative 2.0 bps if the GHG Emissions Reduction for such fiscal year as set forth in the applicable KPI Metrics Report is greater than or equal to the GHG Emissions Reduction Target for such fiscal year.